rnd-team-dev/plotoptix/README.rst

 **CUDA Toolkit**

 CUDA libraries are not included in the package.
 They are rather huge, and the installation is quite straight-forward.
 Simply visit
-`CUDA download page <https://developer.nvidia.com/cuda-downloads>`__, select your operating system and CUDA version **10.1** (we keep binaries compatible with the latest CUDA release).
+`CUDA download page <https://developer.nvidia.com/cuda-downloads>`__, select your operating system and CUDA version **10.x** (v10.0 is accepted, but code is tested on v10.1; we keep binaries compatible with the latest CUDA release).
 Download and run the installer.

 Make sure the CUDA_PATH environment variable is configured::